NY mobster guilty of killing 3 escapes federal custody in Florida - NewsBreak

 The Bureau of Prisons website says Dominic Taddeo escaped on March 28.

-The 64-year-old pleaded guilty in 1992 to racketeering charges that included the killings of three men during mob wars in the 1980s.South Carolina now able to carry out execution by firing squad
+The 64-year-old pleaded guilty in 1992 to racketeering charges that included the killings of three men during mob wars in the 1980s.20-year-old arrested in connection to Titus Street homicide

 A federal judge in western New York denied Taddeo’s request for compassionate release last year.